Subject Matter

 8. Amendments and Updates

-9. Retailer Obligations
+9. Obligations of Retailers

-All Retailers must:
+All Retailers are required to:

 10. Future Amendments